James Turrell ASU Skyspace: The architecture and landscape

 This seemingly paper-thin plane actually is a quarter-inch-thick steel plate that weighs 16 tons with a hidden framework of structural steel members.
 This element is suspended above the perforated scrim walls of the Skyspace by a “cat's cradle” like system of steel cables tied to the corners of a grand column and beam structure 90 feet on a side by 30 feet in height.

 Once inside the space, visitors focus on the circular opening above through a floating steel plane.
 Approximately 50 people can sit on a polished black granite cantilevered bench on the perimeter of the space.
-The sloped bench and titled scrim wall provides ergonomic comfort for extended viewing experience.
+The sloped bench and titled scrim wall provide ergonomic comfort for an extended viewing experience.
 A shallow trough at the top of the walls contains 480 LED color-changing light fixtures.
 Programmed by Turrell, these light fixtures optimize sunrise and sunset viewer experiences of light and color perception.

 Discrete video monitors of the access ramps and interior space help provide 24/7 safety and security.
 Along with the visibility afforded by the finely perforated stainless steel sidewall, the porosity of these planes allows for a gentle natural airflow and dynamic visual moiré patterning of light and shadow, making Skyspace an oasis of calm.